Eigenvalues of Cayley graphs: Perfect state transfer in Cayley graphs

 In particular, if $\Cay(\mathbb{Z}_2^d, S)$ admits perfect state transfer from $\mathbf{0}$ to $\mathbf{u}$ at time $\pi/2\Delta$, then $\Delta$ must be the greatest common divisor of the weights of the codewords in the code of $S$ (see \cite[Corollary 4.2]{Cheung11}).
 As an application of Theorem \ref{PSTCub121}, Cheung and Godsil \cite{Cheung11} presented a cubelike graph over $\mathbb{Z}_2^5$ having perfect state transfer at time $\pi/4$.
 They asked \cite{Cheung11} further whether the minimum time can be less than $\pi/4$.

 In \cite{Godsil12-1}, Godsil asked the following: ``Are there cubelike graphs having perfect state transfer at time $\tau$, where $\tau$ is arbitrarily small?''
-Recently, this question has been positively answered by Tan et al. in \cite{TanFC17}.
+Recently, this question has been answered positively by Tan, Feng and Cao in \cite{TanFC17}.

 \begin{thm} \emph{(\cite[Theorem 4.3]{TanFC17})} Let $d \ge 2$ be an integer.
 Let $S$ be a subset of $\mathbb{Z}_2^d \setminus \{\mathbf{0}\}$ that generates $\mathbb{Z}_2^d$, and let $0\not= \mathbf{a} \in \mathbb{Z}_2^d$.
 If the cubelike graph $\Cay(\mathbb{Z}_2^d, S)$ has perfect state transfer from $\mathbf{u}$ to $\mathbf{u}+\mathbf{a}$ at time $t$, for some $\mathbf{u} \in \mathbb{Z}_2^d$, then the minimum time $t$ is $\pi/2^l$ for some $l$ with $1 \le l \le \lfloor d/2 \rfloor$. \end{thm}